 WATER BILL PAYMENTS

-Your water bill is due 28 days from issuance, and may accrue interest beginning on the 29th day.
+Your water bill is due not less than 25 days from issuance, and may accrue interest beginning on the 26th day.
 You can pay your bill by cash, check, or credit card – unless your privilege is revoked.
 If a payment is not honored by a financial processor, we will charge you $10 per account (paper checks) or $15 per account (electronic payments).

 We will continue water service even if you can’t pay your account in full, as long as you pay a reasonable portion of your bill and establish a payment agreement to pay off the balance.
 If you don’t make payments according to the agreement, we will send you a disconnection notice that gives you three (3) business days to bring the agreement up to date.